Thomas McCall Anderson: Life

 A conservative in politics, and in religion a member of the Church of Scotland, Anderson was genial in society and obliging in disposition.

 He died suddenly on 25 January 1908, after speaking at the dinner of the Glasgow Ayrshire Society.
 He was honoured with a public funeral in the Glasgow Necropolis.
 A memorial to his memory also exists on the inner north wall of Glasgow Cathedral at the foot of the Necroplis.

 Family

-Anderson married on 20 July 1864 Margaret Richardson, daughter of Alexander Ronaldson, merchant, Glasgow, and left one son, Thomas, who practised medical at New York.
+Anderson married on 20 July 1864 Margaret Richardson Ronaldson, daughter of Alexander Ronaldson, a merchant from Glasgow.
+They had eight children.
+Among them were Katherine Edith McCall Anderson RRC (1866–1924), who was a notable military nurse and matron in the UK, and Thomas McCall Anderson (1882–1939), who practised medicine in New York, USA.

-There is a good portrait of Anderson in possession of his widow.